I have been a loyal customer of Nando’s peri-peri chicken and always want to create a homemade version of Nando’s chicken recipe.

 - Place the chicken into the water.
 Mix well.

-- Place something heavy (I use the lid of my pan) on the chicken so that they always submerge in the brine.
+- Place something heavy (I use the lid of my pan) on the chicken so they always submerge in the brine.

-4. Marinade the chicken with the sauce
+4. Marinate the chicken with the peri-peri sauce

 After removing the chicken from the brine, marinate it for at least half a day or overnight with the peri-peri sauce.
+This step is essential to develop great flavor.

 - Pat dry the chicken